Applying for British citizenship - naturalisation

 This requirement has been introduced to help migrants integrate into society, which can only benefit the UK, and indeed the migrant, in the long term.
 It was realised that some British nationals do not speak the English language, which can hinder them in terms of doing business, or seeking employment, and/or enjoying the other benefits of British citizenship.

-To meet this requirement, Applicants must hold a level B1 (or higher) English language speaking and listening qualification (this requirement is effective from 28/10/2013 with changes as of 6 November 2015– please see paragraph 9 below for details).
+To meet this requirement, Applicants must hold a level B1 (or higher) English language speaking and listening qualification.
 To show that the applicant has met this requirement, they must submit the following documents as part of their application:

 Recent rule changes mean that the Home Office now has very strict guidance in respect of the way in which criminal convictions affect one’s good character.
 In general, depending on the nature of the offence (custodial and non-custodial sentences) the applicant may have to wait for a minimum period of 2 years or more before they can be eligible to apply.
 The Secretary of State has discretion to overlook very minor, one-off offences.
 Convictions incurred abroad will be treated as if they had taken place in the UK.
 Applicants are required to disclose on the application form all information relating to character, including criminal convictions.
 The Home Office conducts thorough checks on every applicant and failure to meet this good character requirement will result in the application being refused.